jenkinsci/gitlab-plugin/README.md

 # Introduction

-This plugin allows GitLab to trigger builds in Jenkins after code is pushed and/or after a merge request is created and/or after an existing merge request was merged/closed, and report build status back to GitLab.
+This plugin allows GitLab to trigger builds in Jenkins when code is committed or merge requests are opened/updated.
+It can also send build status back to GitLab.

 ### Seeking maintainers